Table of contents

 Having said that we are not suggesting you become a doormat.
 House sitting is a two-way street.
 The best house sitting jobs are based on mutual respect and an exchange of skills, experience and interests.
 We regard it as a privilege to be invited into someone’s home and our hosts’ preparation, care and support indicates they feel much the same way about us.

-8 keys to house sitting job applications
+Eight steps to successful house sitting job applications

 All letters will be different, of course, depending on to whom you are writing and their needs.
 But we think there are eight essential parts of a good house sitting jobs application letter.

-1. Host and pets' name
+1. Host and pets' names

 Address the host by name and mention their pets’ names.
 While this might seem obvious it’s amazing how many people forget this simple courtesy.
 Most people like to hear their own name and knowing their pets’ names shows you have read their profile and are genuinely interested.